ganavigr2002/React-project/README.md

 # React-project
 My-first-react-project

-Its a react project as it contains a simple web applocation.
+Its a react project as it contains a simple web application.